mastAk7/Web/README.md

 ## Day 4
 - Tried to implement a project using tailwindcss but failed to do so because error coming while installing tailwind with vite

+## Day 5
+- Implemented background changer using onclick, hooks, counter in vite react project and tailwind css